gkovacs/babili-inplace/readme.md

 # babili-inplace

-Supply a list of files and they will be minified via [babili](https://github.com/babel/babili#readme) in-place
+Supply a list of files and they will be minified via [babili](https://github.com/babel/babili#readme) in-place.
+If your code does not use ES6 features, also consider [uglify-inplace](https://github.com/gkovacs/uglify-inplace)

 ## Install